aloneguid/bt/Writerside/topics/home.md

-# Welcome to Browser Tamer!
+# Welcome to %product%!

 ## Pitch
 Do you have multiple browsers or browser profiles on your machine?
 Do you want to open different links with different browsers or profiles without switching manually?

-If yes, then you need Browser Tamer!
-Browser Tamer is a smart and powerful tool that acts as a browser proxy on your machine.
+If yes, then you need %product%!
+It's a smart and powerful tool that acts as a browser proxy on your machine.
 It catches the links you click and redirects them to a browser or browser profile of your choice.
 You can set up rules based on the link’s domain, protocol, file extension and more.

 ![](one.png){border-effect=line}